dehotot/hbase-standalone/README.md

 As you can tell from some of the DNS namespaces it was originally intended to be the backend for an OpenTSDB db.

 # what, no hadoop/hdfs?
-hbase needs a stable and reliable shared filesystem to cluster. **The shared filesystem does not need to be hdfs!**

-If you have a reliable shared filesystem such as an NFS on Netapp, or Lustre, GPFS etc shared between your servers, you can create a hbase cluster without hadoop hdfs.
+If you have a *reliable* cluster filesystem such as an NFS on Netapp, or Lustre, GPFS etc, you can create a hbase cluster without hadoop hdfs.

 # what is included
 The no-hdfs hbase deployment is described using Docker images.